Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/python.rst

 Sorting
 -------

-The sorting operator (Operators::sort()) arranges the stacking order of active 1D elements.
+The sorting operator ``Operators.sort()`` arranges the stacking order of active 1D elements.
 It takes as argument a binary predicate used as a "smaller than" operator to order two 1D elements.

 .. code-block:: python

    Operators.sort(Length2DBP1D())

-In this code example, the sorting uses the Length2DBP1D binary predicate to sort the Interface1D objects in the ascending order in terms of 2D length.
+In this code example, the sorting uses the ``Length2DBP1D`` binary predicate to sort the ``Interface1D`` objects in the ascending order in terms of 2D length.

 The sorting is particularly useful when combined with causal density.
 Indeed, the causal density evaluates the density of the resulting image as it is modified.
 If we wish